-When can reasonable force be used?
+4. When can reasonable force be used?

-- Reasonable force can be used to prevent students from hurting themselves or others, from damaging property, or from causing disorder. - In a school, force is used for two main purposes to control students or to restrain them. - The decision on whether or not to physically intervene is down to the professional judgement of the staff member concerned and should always depend on the individual circumstances. - The following list is not exhaustive but provides some examples of situations where reasonable force can and cannot be used

-Schools can use reasonable force to:

-- remove disruptive children from the classroom where they have refused to follow an instruction to do so; - prevent a student behaving in a way that disrupts a school event or a school trip or visit; - prevent a student leaving the classroom where allowing the student to leave would risk their safety or lead to behaviour that disrupts the behaviour of others; - prevent a student from attacking a member of staff or another student, or to stop a fight; and restrain a student at risk of harming themselves through physical outbursts eg punching a wall
+- 4.1 Reasonable force can be used to prevent students from hurting themselves or others, from damaging property, or from causing disorder. - 4.2 In a school, force is used for two main purposes to control students or to restrain them. - 4.3 The decision on whether or not to physically intervene is down to the professional judgement of the staff member concerned and should always depend on the individual circumstances. - 4.4 The following list is not exhaustive but provides some examples of situations where reasonable force can and cannot be used - 4.5 Schools can use reasonable force to: - remove disruptive children from the classroom where they have refused to follow an instruction to do so: - prevent a student behaving in a way that disrupts a school event or a school trip or visit; - prevent a student leaving the classroom where allowing the student to leave would risk their safety or lead to behaviour that disrupts the behaviour of others; - prevent a student from attacking a member of staff or another student, or to stop a fight; and restrain a student at risk of harming themselves through physical outbursts eg punching a wall

-4 Power to search students without consent
+5. Power to search students without consent

-In addition to the general power to use reasonable force described above, headteachers and authorised staff can use such force as is reasonable given the circumstances to conduct a search for the following "prohibited items":
+5.1 In addition to the general power to use reasonable force described above, headteachers and authorised staff can use such force as is reasonable given the circumstances to conduct a search for the following "prohibited items":

-knives and weapons
+- knives and weapons

-alcohol
+- alcohol

-illegal drugs
+- illegal drugs

-stolen items
+- stolen items

-tobacco and cigarette papers
+- tobacco, cigarette papers and electronic cigarettes (vapes)

-fireworks

-pornographic images

-any article that has been or is likely to be used to commit an offence, cause personal

-injury or damage to property.

-Force cannot be used to search for items banned under the school rules.
-Separate guidance is available on the power to search without consent

-When using reasonable force on disabled children and children with special educational needs (SEN) reasonable adjustments must be made.

-Schools do not require parental consent to use force on a student.
+- fireworks - pornographic images - any article that has been or is likely to be used to commit an offence, cause personal injury or damage to property. - 5.2 Force cannot be used to search for items banned under the school rules.
+Separate guidance is available on the power to search without consent. - 5.3 When using reasonable force on disabled children and children with special educational needs (SEN) reasonable adjustments must be made. - 5.4 Schools do not require parental consent to use force on a student.

-5 Practical Considerations
+6. Practical Considerations

-- Before intervening physically, a member of staff, should wherever possible tell the student who is misbehaving to stop, and what will happen if he or she does not. - The member of staff should continue to attempt to communicate with the student throughout the incident, and should make it clear that physical contact or restraint will stop as soon as it ceases to be necessary. - A calm approach to the situation is needed and staff should not give the impression that they have lost their temper, or are acting out of anger or frustration, or to punish the student. - Sometimes a member of staff should not intervene in an incident without help (unless it is an emergency).
+- 6.1 Before intervening physically, a member of staff should, wherever possible, tell the student who is misbehaving to stop, and what will happen if he or she does not. - 6.2 The member of staff should continue to attempt to communicate with the student throughout the incident, and should make it clear that physical contact or restraint will stop as soon as it ceases to be necessary. - 6.3 A calm approach to the situation is needed and staff should not give the impression that they have lost their temper, or are acting out of anger or frustration, or to punish the student - 6.4 Sometimes a member of staff should not intervene in an incident without help (unless it is an emergency).
 For example, when dealing with an older student, or a physically large student, or more than one student or if the member of staff believes he or she may be at risk of injury.
-In such a situation the member of staff should remove the students who might be at risk, summon assistance from a colleague or where necessary telephone the police. - The member of staff should inform the student(s) that he or she has sent for help.
+In such a situation the member of staff should remove the students who might be at risk, summon assistance from a colleague or where necessary telephone the police. - 6.5 The member of staff should inform the student(s) that he or she has sent for help.
 Until assistance arrives the member of staff should continue to attempt to defuse the situation orally, and try to prevent the situation escalating.

-Recording Incidents
+7. Recording Incidents